Cruises, Santorini

 • Tavern Mythos in Pyrgos

-• Mesogaia Kamari
+• Mesogaia Restaurant in Kamari

 Snorkel enthusiasts will be happy to hear that Santorini has some of the best snorkeling in the Aegean Sea.
 Check out Black Beach, Caldera Beach, or Ammoudi Beach and explore the volcanic underwater world of Santorini.

-Akrotiri Archeological Sites
+1. Akrotiri Archeological Sites

-The Akrotiri Archeological Sites are a must-see when spending 1 day in Santorini.
+The Akrotiri Archeological Sites are a must-see when spending one day in Santorini.
 Located on the southernmost tip of the island, the site is an ancient settlement that dates back to the Minoan civilization.
 The site has its origins in the Bronze Age (around 2000 BC).

 The ruins are believed to have been buried under volcanic ash from the eruption of the volcano under Santorini.

-Visiting the Akrotiri Archeological Sites is a unique experience that you should not miss when in Santorini.
 The site is open daily, from 8:30 am to 3 pm.
 The price of admission is EUR 12,00 pp.

 excavation site in Santorini called akrotiri archeological site

-Ancient Thira
+2. Ancient Thira

 Ancient Thira is another ancient settlement located on the southern tip of Santorini.
 It dates back to the 9th century BC and was believed to be founded by Dorian Greeks.

 It is a bit of a hike to reach the ancient structures, but the view from the hilltop is amazing.
-You can see all the way over Kamari beach.
+You can see all the way over Kamari Beach.

 Keep in mind that most of the structures are pretty much destroyed, so you will need a lot of imagination.
 I enjoyed the experience, but I was a bit disappointed in the ruins.